MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-xml-comments.md

 [!INCLUDE[2020_releasewave2](../includes/2020_releasewave2.md)]

 In [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)], you can add documentation to your code by including XML elements in special comment fields directly in the source code before the block of code that the comment refers to.
-The documentation comment must immediately precede a user-defined type, such as the codeunit, table, or interface, or the member such as a field or method, that they annotate.
+The documentation comment must immediately precede a user-defined type that it annotates, for example a codeunit, table, or interface, or a member such as a field or method.
 The syntax for adding XML comments in your code is triple slashes (///) followed by one of the supported XML tags.
 There is IntelliSense support for writing documentation comments.
 Most importantly providing a template documentation comment when writing the third slash in the triple slash.

 Documentation comments are visible when hovering over source symbols, in completion lists, and in signature help.